InkAndSteel/Niclas-123/README.md

-- 👋 Hi, I’m @Niclas-123
+- 👋 Hi, I’m @InkAndSteel
-- 👀 I’m interested in application development
+- 👀 I’m interested in almost everything, but especially startups
-- 🌱 I’m currently learning ruby on rails
+- 🌱 I’m currently learning to build one